 It may seem difficult to understand, but the concept around boarding groups is really quite simple.
 The Virtual Queue allows guests to reserve a spot in line for an attraction, without actually having to wait in line physically for that ride.
 This gives you more freedom to do other things during that time.

-It’s important to remember that only guests with a valid theme park ticket and park pass reservations to the Magic Kingdom on the same day will be able to make boarding group reservations for TRON.
+It’s important to remember that only guests with a valid theme park ticket and park pass reservations (Only required for most ticket types PRIOR to January 9th, 2024) to the Magic Kingdom on the same day will be able to make boarding group reservations for TRON.
 Don’t forget to link your theme park tickets to your My Disney Experience account otherwise you will not be able to get a park pass reservation.

 - REMEMBER: When the Virtual Queue is running, it’s the only free way you can ride TRON Lightcycle Run.
 If you don’t get into the Virtual Queue, the only other option is paying to ride using the Individual Lightning Lanes which is part of the new Disney Genie system.